saravmani/mycloud/Rem/Self/Cloud/CloudFoundry_PFC/CloudFoundry-basics.md

 5. Messaging (Communicaiton)
 6. Logs and Metrics

-##### Cloud Controller
-Cloud Controller is responsible complete management of applicaiton lifecycle Here lifecycle is - Pusing -> Staging ->Running

 ##### Best practices for cloud native applicaiton
   Local file system should not be used.
 Try to use standard file system (cloud based is best) Dont use domain level cookies

-###### Buildpacks
-Build pack service - Takes care of building the applicaion.
-While doing CF push it will detect the type of applicaiton by using config files and check the buildpacks for compatibility.
-We can also provide a build pack expilicitly.

 ###### What CF push command do